Elizabeth Warren Gains Ground, Leaps Ahead Of Joe Biden In New Weekly National Poll

 Biden, who for most of the opening season of the race to the 2020 election held a commanding lead in virtually all polls, fell in this week’s Economist/YouGov to 22 percent, which is a three-point drop from a similar poll last week.

-Only one other candidate, Vermont Sen. Bernie Sanders, managed to clock a double-digit number in the latest pol, coming in at 14 percent.
+Only one other candidate, Vermont Sen. Bernie Sanders, managed to clock a double-digit number in the latest poll, coming in at 14 percent.
 As is typical in most other polls, South Bend, Indiana Mayor Pete Buttigieg and California Sen. Kamala Harris finished out the top five list with seven and five percent, respectively.

 Interestingly, Warren’s increased level of support seems to have, in part, gathered by chipping away at key age demographics for both Biden and Sanders.
 The former vice president has long-enjoyed strong support from an older demographic of those above the age of 65.
 Warren managed to pull closer to Biden in that category, only trailing him by two percent.

-A similar scenario can been seen in the young, 18-29 age demographic where Sanders typically gets a large portion of his support.
+A similar scenario can be seen in the young, 18-29 age demographic where Sanders typically gets a large portion of his support.
 In the latest poll, Warren managed to wrangle some of that away, only trailing Sanders in that category by three percent.

 Warren logged a commanding lead with white voters, taking 33 percent support in that demographic, leaving Biden with 18 percent and Sanders with 13 percent.
 However, voters of color still overwhelmingly give the lead to Biden, as Warren trails him by 21 percent among African-American voters and by four percent with Hispanic voters.